Voluntary Disclosure and Personalized Pricing: Voluntary Disclosure to a Monopolist

-When applied to this setting, \Cref{Proposition-MonopolistConsumerSegmentation} identifies an equilibrium segmentation of the form $\left\{[0,p_s]\right\}_{s=0,1,2,\ldots,S}$ where $p_s$ is the optimal price to when the distribution $F$ is truncated to $[0,p_{s-1}]$.
+Let the set of types $T$ be identical to the set of values $[\lowv,\highv]$ and $v(t)=t$.
+Recall that $\lowv\geq 0$ and that $F$ is an atomless CDF over valuations.
+The restriction that $M(t)$ is a closed convex set that includes $t$ implies that here, $M(t)=\{[a,b]\subseteq [\lowv,\highv]:a\leq t\leq b\}$; in other words, the set of all closed intervals that include $t$.
+Applied to this setting, \Cref{Proposition-MonopolistConsumerSegmentation} identifies an equilibrium segmentation of the form $\left\{[0,p_s]\right\}_{s=0,1,2,\ldots,S}$ where $p_s$ is the optimal price to when the distribution $F$ is truncated to $[0,p_{s-1}]$.
 Because only types in $(p_{s+1},p_{s}]$ send the message $[0,p_s]$, a payoff-equivalent segmentation is for a type $t$ to send the message $[p_{s+1},p_s]$ where $p_{s+1}<t\leq p_s$.
 This equilibrium is ``partitional'' in that types reveal the member of the partition to which they belong, and thus, these messages can be taken at ``face value''.
 We prove that for any equilibrium, there always exists a payoff-equivalent equilibrium that is partitional and involves the sale happening with probability $1$.

 Our characterization uses the following definitions.
 A PBE is efficient if trade occurs with probability $1$.
 A collection of sets $\partition$ is a \textbf{partition} of $[\lowv,\highv]$ if $\partition$ is a subset of $\messages^F$ such that $\bigcup_{m\in\partition} m=[\lowv,\highv]$ and for every distinct $m,m'$ in $\partition$, $m\bigcap m'$ is at most a singleton.
 One message $m$ dominates $m'$ (i.e. $m\succeq_{\mathcal M} m'$) if for every $t\in m$ and $t'\in m'$, $t\geq t'$; $\arg\min$ and $\arg\max$ over a set of messages refers to this partial order.
 Given a partition $\partition$, let $m^{\partition}(t)\equiv \arg\min_{\{m\in \partition:t\in m\}}m$.
 An equilibrium $\sigma$ is \textbf{partitional} if there exists a partition $\partition$ such that $m^\sigma(t)=m^{\partition}(t)$, and for every $m$ in $\partition$, $p^\sigma(m)=\min_{t\in m} t$.